Central nervous system

 Opioid dependence – an escalating global health problem

-In Europe, there are more than 1.3 million high risk users of opioids, of which only half receive medical treatment for their opioid dependence.6-8 More than 9,000 European lives are lost every year due to drug-related overdoses and around 70 percent of these are related to use of opioid use.6,7
+In Europe, there are more than 1.4 million high risk users of opioids, and, as in the US, only half of these receive medical treatment.9-11 Etimated over 6,000 lives are lost amnually in Europe due to drug-related overdoses, of which 74 percent of these are related to use of opioid use.

 Opioid dependence – a medical condition with high social stigma